gowachin/matreex/inst/paper/paper.md

 # Summary

 Integrated projection models (IPMs) are powerful tools for studying the temporal dynamics of populations structured by continuous traits, allowing predictions of changes in trait distributions over time [@ellner2016].
 Unlike individual-based or cohort-based models, which represent populations as finite (discrete) populations, IPMs describe populations as infinite (continuous) populations, integrating over the uncertainty of demographic processes.
-This removes demographic stochasticity and results in fully deterministic simulations which is complementary to IBM models.
+This removes demographic stochasticity and results in fully deterministic simulations, which is complementary to individual-based models (IBMs).
 IPMs are rarely applied to forest ecosystems due to the complexity of tree growth kernels, which are challenging to integrate, making the construction of forest IPMs particularly difficult.

-Here, we introduce an R package specifically designed to build IPMs for European forest tree species.
+Here, we introduce `matreex`, an R package specifically designed to build IPMs for European forest tree species.
 Our package includes fitted species-specific functions of growth, survival and recruitment accounting for the effect of climate and competition, and functions to efficiently integrate IPMs and run temporal simulations of single-species or multispecies forest communities until equilibrium.
-We also included the possibility to simulate natural disturbances (storm, fire, biotic and snow) affecting population survival depending on tree species sensitivity and stand structure.
+In `matreex` IPM simulations, it is also possible to include temporally variable climatic conditions, natural disturbances, harvesting scenarios and regional dispersal.
 This package complements existing R packages for IPMs, such as `ipmr` [@Metcalf2013] and `IPMpack` [@Levin2021], which are not specifically designed for forest ecosystems.

 # Statement of need & state of the field